sharonfranciscofaria/GlobalBites/README.md

     - QuillBot was used to scan writings and alert any errors in grammar, spelling, punctuation as well as rephrase any research used for the website.
 - [User Persona](https://userpersona.dev/)
     - The website helped to generate fictional characters to represent the website
 - GitHub
     - Stores, manages, and track changes to the project code
 - Chrome DevTools
     - Chrome DevTools helped to debug, inspect, test the website's responsive design and check performance analysis tools
 - [Form Builder](https://bootstrapformbuilder.com/)
     - Form builder was used to build the form needed alongside with the bootstrap used

 ***

 # Credits
 - Code institute Course Materials
 - W3 School
 - YouTube: Legion Script
 - YouTube: Mosh
-- Django Documents
+- Django Documentation
+- FreeCodeCamp

 ***

 # Acknowledgements
 - My tutor at Westminster Adult Education Service, Richey Malhotra.
 A big thanks.